berdjds/Nare_2/README_ADMIN.md

 # 🎛️ Admin Control Panel

-A comprehensive content management system for the Filarche Travel website.
+A comprehensive content management system for the Nare Travel and Tours website.

 ## ✨ Features